-Ring has announced two new versions of its smart doorbells - the Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus that supersede the existing video doorbells the company does.
+(Pocket-lint) - As well as a new entry-level Ring Video doorbell, Ring announced two new versions of its premium smart doorbells earlier in 2020 - the Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus.

 What's different between the Ring Doorbell 3 and 3 Plus?